bjoernalbers/diceware-wordlist-german/README.md

 # German Diceware Wordlist for Random Passphrases

-A high-quality wordlist containing **7,776 German words** for creating secure, random passphrases using the Diceware method.
+A high-quality **German wordlist** for creating secure, random passphrases using the Diceware method.

+The list contains **7,776 words** in various formats.
 Each word has been carefully selected to be **familiar and office-friendly** (not vulgar, offensive, religious or with negative connotations).